Geyserexe/BuilderBot/README.md

 - "teamNumber" controls the number of teams built.
 Whenever multiple teams are built, they'll be exported in a bulk format.
 - "cutoff" controls the threshold at which the builder will allow a given pokemon onto a team, resulting in potentially less reliable builds at lower levels, but overly similar builds at higher levels.
 Cutoff 10 is likely to results in glitchy or inconsistent building.
 - "teamLength" controls the number of Pokémon in a team, on the off chance that you want more / fewer than 6
-- "tier" controls the team tiers when building in bulk.
-While it doesn't actually impact the building process, it's good practice to make sure it lines up with the gen setting below.
-- "gen" controls which gen the builder builds for.
-Current options are gen7 and natdex.
+- "tier" controls the tier being built for.
+Current options are gen7anythinggoes and gen8nationaldexag.
 - "mode" controls what type of teams the builder will create.
 Current options are balance, offense, and stall.
 - "coreMode" controls whether or not the builder uses an experimental, currently natdex-only, building mode where the team starts with a pre-chosen set of 3 Pokémon.
 - "breakerWeight" controls the priority given to breakers on a team.
 Lower levels result in stallier builds, while higher levels result in more offensive builds.
 This feature is experimental and any feedback on it is welcome.
 This feature has no effect on building offense.